China Tribunal: Testimonies and Submissions

+and Jeremy Chapman's testimony before the Australian Senate, both of whom have participated in international collaborations with Chinese transplant authorities.

+The Tribunal further examined the Australian parliamentary report Compassion, Not Commerce, which investigated human organ trafficking and transplant tourism.

+Reading Material Reviewed

+The China Tribunal's Reading Material page lists seven categories of documents that Tribunal members were required to review, including overview texts, documentary investigations, investigative documents, academic journal articles, and published reports from organisations and official bodies.
+It also contains exculpatory evidence—material submitted to counter or challenge the allegations.

+Judgment

-On 17 June 2019, the China Tribunal pronounced its "final judgment" on organ harvesting in China, concluding that the Chinese Communist Party was, beyond reasonable doubt, guilty of committing crimes against humanity against China's Uyghur Muslim and Falun Gong populations, and that removing hearts and other organs from living victims constituted one of the worst mass atrocities of this century.
+On 17 June 2019, the China Tribunal pronounced its "final judgment" on organ harvesting in China, concluding that the Chinese Communist Party (CCP) was, beyond reasonable doubt, guilty of committing crimes against humanity against China's Uyghur Muslim and Falun Gong populations, and that removing hearts and other organs from living victims constituted one of the worst mass atrocities of this century.

 The China Tribunal Judgment stated: "In the long-term practice in the PRC of forced organ harvesting it was indeed Falun Gong practitioners who were used as a source – probably the principal source – of organs for forced organ harvesting."
 Adding that there was no evidence of the practice having been stopped and that the Tribunal was satisfied that it continued.

 The judgment was published on 1 March 2020.